CNAME Records

 This will open a field below for the Target hostname.
 The Target cannot be an IP address.

-When finished, click the Add Hostname button create the CNAME record.
+When finished, click the Add Hostname button to create the CNAME record.

-If the records Hostname or Target begins with an underscore character _ you may need to contact Support to complete creation.
+If the entries under Hostname or Target are long or begins with an underscore character “_”, you may need to contact Support to have the records created.